AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_classroom_ios.md

 ### Manage the chat room allow list

-Members in the chat room allow list can send chat room messages even when the chat room owner or admin has muted all the chat room members.
+Members in the chat room allow list can send chat room messages even when the chat room owner or an admin has muted all the chat room members.
 However, if a member is already in the chat room mute list, adding this member to the allow list does not take effect.

 ```objective-c
 // The chat room owner or admin can call addWhiteListMembers to add the specified member to the chat room allow list.